Simon-Brandt/ShellArgparser/docs/reference/arguments_definition.md

 The arguments definition that the Argparser uses to parse the arguments and to create the help and usage messages shows a tabular structure with eleven columns.
 These columns are delimited by an [`ARGPARSER_ARG_DELIMITER_1`](environment_variables/environment_variables.md#8411-argparser_arg_delimiter_1) character each, by default a pipe (`"|"`).
 Since fields can be surrounded by an arbitrary number of spaces, visual alignment as true table is possible.

 Additionally, a header must be given, using the identifiers shown below.
 By this, the order of the columns is arbitrary, but there should be little reason to deviate from the default order.
-Still, it is possible to omit columns, whose fields are populated by default values.
+Still, it is possible to omit columns, whose fields are then populated by default values.

 The values in multi-value fields are delimited by an [`ARGPARSER_ARG_DELIMITER_2`](environment_variables/environment_variables.md#8412-argparser_arg_delimiter_2) character, by default a comma (`","`).
-Absence of value is indicated by the empty string, resulting after trimming spaces.
+The absence of a value is indicated by the empty string, resulting after trimming spaces.
 That is, a field consisting of only spaces means absence.

 <!-- <toc title="Table of contents (Arguments definition)"> -->
 #### Table of contents (Arguments definition)